lh3006a/csc470-fall2020/exercises/game05/README.md

 2. How to get the box to disappear so that the user can see the animal underneath it
 3. How to randomly place animals under boxes on a plane
 4. Creating a meter that slowly decreases as time decreases
+	* Use Time.deltaTime to update a variable that updates the meter
 5. How to check if the user has clicked on the correct habitat for the animal that they have selected.
+	* OnTriggerEnter()?